ricky-boebel/yup-capstone/README.md

 * Set aside time for tomorrow to chat about LME.

+### Day 9 Summary
+* Survey analysis to no avail
+    * Put findings into a notebook but I still need to put everything into a doc for Yup and send over for them.
+(2 hours work)
+* Initial reading on LME

+Day 10 To-Dos
+* Implement LME and start tot refine model.
+* Sort out data issues related to messages

+### Day 10 summary
+* We do have a working model that is (only when we scale and take away outliers and scale)
+    * I think this is due to imbalanced classes
+    * not converging
+    * changed scale and some high outliers

+### Day 11 To-Dos
+* Testing assumptions
+* Look up stuff on imbalanced classes
+* Feature engineering based on Michael's requests. (gm words) *

 # Misc Notes
 ### Darren Notes
 * Average time between sessions